influitive/apartment/README.md

 If you have some models that should always access the 'root' database, you can specify this by configuring Apartment using `Apartment.configure`.
 This will yield a config object for you.
 You can set excluded models like so:

-    config.excluded_models = [User, Company]        # these models will not be multi-tenanted, but remain in the global (public) namespace
+    config.excluded_models = ["User", "Company"]        # these models will not be multi-tenanted, but remain in the global (public) namespace

+Note that a string representation of the model name is now the standard so that models are properly constantized when reloaded in development

 ### Handling Environments